chemsallioua/mininubePMU/README.md

 # mininubePMU
-A simplistic Implementation of a Cloud-Based PMU within the AWS infrastructure
+A simplistic Implementation of a Cloud-Based PMU to be deployed in a AWS EC2 enviroment